Jeddah Travel Guide

 Jeddah skyline from the Red Sea, Saudi Arabia © Meshal Obeidallah

 As the main point of entry, by air and sea, to Saudi Arabia, the flashy city of Jeddah is more cosmopolitan than Saudi's capital, Riyadh.
 Hundreds of thousands of Muslim pilgrims making the traditional pilgrimage to the holy cities of Mecca and Medina, pass through two enormous, futuristic special terminals with a fibre-glass tent-shaped roof at the international airport during the Hajj season.
-Other visitors are few and far between, since Saudi Arabia has extremely strict entry requirements and is 'blacklisted' as a terrorism hotspot by Britain and the USA.
+Other visitors are few and far between, since Saudi Arabia has extremely strict entry requirements.

 The Red Sea shoreline is lined with a seemingly never-ending corniche, giving on to beautiful sandy beaches.
 Jeddah's restaurants and shopping malls are legendary.
 One of the unmissable sights in Jeddah is the King Fahd Fountain in the harbour, which is spectacular at night when it sends illuminated coloured jets of water 853 feet (260m) into the air.

 Jeddah is named in honour of the Biblical Eve.
 'Jadda' means 'grandmother' in the context of Eve, who according to legend is buried near the historical old city, although the actual site of the tomb is not marked by the Saudi Government.